NEW KIMONO Brand

 AAAPARE is addressing the issue of waste and "loss" in the apparel industry.

-By creating new designs for kimono, a symbol of Japan's history and culture, and "recycling" them, AAAPARE conveys a message in line with the SDGs and its commitment to "sustainability."
+By creating new designs for kimono, a symbol of Japan's history and culture, and "recycling" them,

 The kimono, a symbol of Japanese culture, was mainly worn during the Edo, Taisho, and Meiji periods.
 Many dignified works have been created by artists and kimono designers.